 User Access to Data and Services Policy

 I. Justification and Statement of Policy

 The scope of this security policy includes all information assets owned, operated, or maintained by F&M, whether the information is on electronic media, printed as hardcopy, or transmitted over public/private networks.
 At their discretion, the College Infrastructure Committee reserves the right to modify this policy at any point in time.
 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.

-This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.
+This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, retirees, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.

 F&M's information assets are essential to its success.
 Therefore, access to all information assets will be granted based on principles of least privilege and business need.
 Access to confidential data, as defined by the College's data classification policy, must be requested and approved in writing from the appropriate data steward.
 Controls must be developed, implemented, monitored and maintained to create user accountability and to prevent any compromise of the confidentiality, availability, and integrity of information assets.